 views and policies on key population issues, such as population size and growth,

-of government views and policies on population issues is important for tracking
+and policies on population issues is important for tracking

 progress in the implementation of the Programme of Action of the 1994